puppetlabs/design-system/packages/design-system-website/README.md

 **Developers** can get started by cloning the repo and following the [quickstart guide](https://github.com/puppetlabs/design-system).

-**Writers**, should start with the [writing guidelines](https://confluence.puppetlabs.com/display/Writing/Puppet+content+style+guide).
+**Writers** should start with the [writing guidelines](https://confluence.puppetlabs.com/display/Writing/Puppet+content+style+guide).
 These are helpful for anyone creating content, from full pages to micro-copy.

 ### Contribute
 The Puppet Design System is a cross-functional team effort with shared ownership.
 Contributions are both welcome and encouraged.
 We have written a [best-practices guide](https://github.com/puppetlabs/design-system/wiki) to help you get started.